Posted Keenan White on June 11, 2021

 Light strobing happens when light dims and brightens with the movement of the fan blades when shining through the fan’s pathway.
 This effect may cause dizziness or disorient some people.
 To prevent this issue, increase vertical distance or maximize horizontal separation between the fan blades and the light source.
 Try to minimize light and fan overlap when possible.

 At Indventech, we offer fans in various sizes, operating speeds, and horsepower levels to suit a broad array of commercial, industrial, and agricultural use cases.
-If you are looking for an HVLS fan, request a quote today to get started on the next air movement solution.
+If you are looking for an HVLS fan in the southeast United States, request a quote today to get started on the next air movement solution.